Last Updated on

 5. Luis Artime

 He scored 24 goals in 25 games for the Seleccion with an incredible strike rate of 0.96 per match.
-While playing world cup three of those goals came and he became the leader of the offensive line for one of the Argentina’s historically underrated teams.
+While playing world cup three of those goals came and he became the leader of the offensive line for one of Argentina’s historically underrated teams.